TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

     zip.write("my-key.pub", "../.ssh/authorized_keys")
 ```

+This creates a new `evil-slip.zip` zip file, which contains the *contents* of our previously generated `my-key.pub`, and it's stored as `../.ssh/authorized_keys`.

 `zipfile` constructs the file in memory without creating temporary files.
 This removes the need to clean up temporary files.

+{% enddetails %}

+{% details "With Shell Commands" %}
-Another approach is to reverse the process, starting with files we want unzipped.
+Another approach is to use shell commands and reverse the process: starting with files we want unzipped.

 ```shell
 $ touch ../.ssh/authorized_keys